DCA - SAN

 The average price of all round-trip flights from Washington, D.C.
 Reagan-National Airport to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Reagan Washington National Airport to San Diego, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from San Diego, Thursday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Reagan Washington National Airport to San Diego, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from San Diego, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Washington, D.C.
 Reagan-National Airport to San Diego?